 - We are currently offering 2 home visits to the parent-infant dyad in the postpartum period.
 A home visit will be offered within the first 48 hours of birth and at least one more additional time in the first week.

-- The 6 week discharge visit will be in person at the clinic.
+- The remaining visits at 2 week, 4 week, and the 6 week discharge visit will be in person at the clinic.

 - Your midwife team may discuss changing the frequency or type of visit if clinical concerns arise (e.g., breastfeeding concerns, poor weight gain, mental health concerns).